natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Fu, B. P. (1981), On the calculation of the evaporation from land surface (in Chinese), Sci.
 Atmos.
 Sin., 5, 23– 31.

-Hamel, P., & Guswa, A. (in review).
+Hamel, P., & Guswa, A. (2015).
 Uncertainty analysis of a spatially-explicit annual water-balance model: case study of the Cape Fear catchment, NC.
-Hydrology and Earth System Sciences.
+Hydrology and Earth System Sciences. doi:10.5194/hess-19-839-2015

 Liang, L., & Liu, Q. (2014).
 Streamflow sensitivity analysis to climate change for a large water-limited basin.
 Hydrological Processes, 28(4), 1767–1774. doi:10.1002/hyp.9720